 ULN is a nationally recognized incentive-based scholarship program for students with demonstrated financial need.
 Each year, 500 freshmen are selected to begin the program.
 ULN students receive a scholarship of up to $20,000 ($5,000 per year) based on participation in the program's comprehensive four-year components that include leadership training, experiential learning opportunities, and university service.

 As part of the university’s commitment to enrolled student success, UT Austin provides completion grants of varying amounts to current students to facilitate timely graduation.
 These funds are awarded to students who are close to graduating but have unmet financial need that would otherwise delay graduation, or prevent them from completing their degree.
-This aid is awarded by the Office of Financial Aid and Student Success Initiatives.
+This aid is awarded by the Office of Scholarships and Financial Aid and Student Success Initiatives.

 Impact Scholarships recognize high potential students from across the state who are making an impact in their local community, who will make an impact on the Forty Acres, and who will make an impact in their communities when they graduate.
 More than 30 incoming 2018 freshmen were surprised with a $48,000 scholarship ($12,000 per year) to cover the cost of their tuition for the students’ four years at UT Austin.